How to Find a Volunteer Opportunity

 If you are interested in volunteering, there are many opportunities at Penn State and in the surrounding community.
 Many of our Student Affairs offices have opportunities for students to volunteer their time and gain valuable experience.
 Whether you are passionate about a cause, looking to serve the community, or seeking job skills and experiences there is a volunteer opportunity for you at Penn State.

 - Is your organization looking for volunteers?
-Are you a local agency, community partner, or student organization looking for volunteers?
+Are you a local agency, community partner, or campus department looking for volunteers?
 Submit your service opportunities to be sent out on our weekly volunteer listserv.

 Volunteer at Penn State or in the Community

 Penn State has several Days of Services where students can volunteer on-campus or in the local community.

 Volunteer in Student Affairs

 Volunteering can look different depending on your personal time commitments, priorities, and needs.
 For those who are looking to give back in flexible ways that fit your schedule, volunteering virtually could be for you!
 Check out the ideas and resources below to engage in meaningful service.

 The sites highlighted on this page are for general resource sharing and are not affiliated with Penn State.